 We work with only the highest quality sod in the D/FW area.
 Our sod installation team has over 15 years of experience, and we never have any problems with weeds or pest infestations with the use of our premium sod.

+Lawn care is easy when you choose the right turf grass for your region and your property.
 Our team is more than happy to help you choose a grass species that is best for your yard, based on your budget, shade coverage, and maintenance preferences.

 Spring / Fall Preparation

 When March rolls around, this is the time to mow the lawn to its shortest setting.
 Removing excess grass growth allows water and nutrients to access to the grass roots more easily.